KAR-NG/Human-Resource-Data-Mining/hr.md

     ##
     ##           Reference
     ## Prediction  0  1
-    ##          0 61 21
+    ##          0 59 19
-    ##          1  1 10
+    ##          1  3 12
     ##
     ##                Accuracy : 0.7634
     ##                  95% CI : (0.664, 0.8454)
     ##     No Information Rate : 0.6667
-    ##     P-Value [Acc > NIR] : 0.02822
+    ##     P-Value [Acc > NIR] : 0.028224
     ##
-    ##                   Kappa : 0.3654
+    ##                   Kappa : 0.3889
     ##
-    ##  Mcnemar's Test P-Value : 5.104e-05
+    ##  Mcnemar's Test P-Value : 0.001384
     ##
-    ##             Sensitivity : 0.3226
+    ##             Sensitivity : 0.3871
-    ##             Specificity : 0.9839
+    ##             Specificity : 0.9516
-    ##          Pos Pred Value : 0.9091
+    ##          Pos Pred Value : 0.8000
-    ##          Neg Pred Value : 0.7439
+    ##          Neg Pred Value : 0.7564
     ##              Prevalence : 0.3333
-    ##          Detection Rate : 0.1075
+    ##          Detection Rate : 0.1290
-    ##    Detection Prevalence : 0.1183
+    ##    Detection Prevalence : 0.1613
-    ##       Balanced Accuracy : 0.6532
+    ##       Balanced Accuracy : 0.6694
     ##
     ##        'Positive' Class : 1
     ##

-The overall accuracy is *73%*, but the most interested metric “sensitivity” is only *22.6%*.
+The overall accuracy is *76.3%*, but the most interested metric “sensitivity” is only *38.7%*.
 Sensitivity is the proportion of terminated staffs being correctly identified as terminated.
-The specificity, the chance of getting who is not terminated is very high at *98%*.
+The specificity, the chance of getting who is not terminated is very high at *95.2%*.

-The probability used to classify an observation point was at the default level of 0.50 (50%), this level generally works well but it is not at the current moment in our case.
+The probability used to classify an observation point was at the default level of 0.50 (50%), this level generally works well but it is not in our case above.
 However, the probability can be adjusted by ROC (Receiver Operating Characteristic) curve to increase/adjust the “sensitivity” rate.

 ROC curve below will be used to tune the model by searching the best